SnkhchyanV/MyClusteringAlgorithms/README.md

 # MyClusteringAlgorithms
-Here can be found clustering algorithm python realizations of @SnkhchyanV user.
+Here can be found clustering algorithm realizations on python by @SnkhchyanV.